Watching whales and visiting the city where wearing high heels is breaking the law

 It was more big grey than big blue but you can’t control the weather and it was great to be out in Monterey Bay.
 I was getting a bit inpatient by 12 when we still hadn’t spotted any humpbacks.
 Apparently the bay had been quiet this year but they weren’t worried about the whales as they had been spotted feeding elsewhere on the coast.

 Finally there was a report of a humpback in the bay!
 We got our first sight of the whale at 12.30 and it was really close to shore near Seaside and Monterey.
 A very rare occurrence apparently and it was on its own.
 It was exciting to see it lunge feeding but I have to admit I was hoping to see a few more!

 We had to leave around 1pm to get back to the dock in time – we had travelled so far.
 On the way back we saw some more sea lions, bottlenose dolphins, harbour porpoise, a few pelicans and a couple of sea otters – which are a lot bigger than I expected them to be!

-We stayed at the Stevenson in Monterey.
+We checked in at the Stevenson to stay after spending the day in Monterey Bay.
 It all started well, there were street works on one side of the hotel but the check in clerk made sure we had a room away from these so we weren’t disturbed by the noise.
 This is a very tired hotel, not the cheapest hotel of the road trip though and we expected better.
 It was another motel style property where your room opens onto the car park which isn’t for everyone but we didn’t mind this at all.

 We walked down to where the clerk showed us Fisherman’s Wharf was without checking ourselves.
 It was very quiet when we got there and not a lot on offer, very disappointing!
 We were hungry by this point and decided rather than waste more time here we would get back in the car and head to Carmel for dinner.